annalisa144/reverdecer/_posts/2018-10-23-going-camping.md

 I've wanted to pitch a tent [up on the hillsides](https://reverdecer.annalisagross.com/2018/08/24/higher-ground/), and we may do it one of these days.

 The van needed TLC before our big trip north.
 [Getting it off El Terreno was a feat](https://reverdecer.annalisagross.com/2018/10/21/getting-unstuck/) but finally Phillip got it to a mechanic: replace the fuel pump, change the oil.
-He went back that night and eventually the van was ready.
+He went back that night and 90 minutes later the van was ready.
 Ten minutes later, it died.
 In traffic, on a bridge, in the dark.

 [![](/images/sunset4_.jpg)](/images/sunset4.jpg)